 Variations of vasilopita

 - Flavour infusions: This traditional recipe sometimes includes citrus zest for flavour (like with my version).
-Some variations incorporate other ingredients like vanilla, cinnamon, or mastiha (a resin obtained from the mastic tree) to add unique taste and flavour.
+Some variations incorporate other ingredients like cinnamon, or mastiha (a resin obtained from the mastic tree) to add unique taste and flavour.

 - Nut and spice additions: Try adding in some nuts for a toasty flavour - almonds, walnuts, or other nuts can be folded into the batter for added texture and taste.
 Another great idea is to mix in spices like cloves or nutmeg.